dblume/hexbright-factory/README.md

 # HexBright Factory

-This repository is essentially a clone of hexbright\_factory.ino file from the [hexbright/samples](https://github.com/hexbright/samples) repository.
+This repository is essentially a clone of the hexbright\_factory.ino file from the [hexbright/samples](https://github.com/hexbright/samples) repository.

 ## Uploading your first binary to the HexBright Flex.

-For me to be able to upload my first program to my HexBright light, I followed the following steps.
+For me to be able to upload my first program to my HexBright light, I followed the following steps, which I got from [David Hilton] (https://github.com/dhiltonp).
+I just added some additional notes.

-1. Download and install the [http://arduino.cc/en/Main/Software](Arduino
+1. Download and install the [Arduino Development Software] (http://arduino.cc/en/Main/Software).
-   Development Software).
 Note: Microsoft Windows users shouldn't use the OS's "Extract All..." command.
 That'll leave out some necessary subdirectories.
 I successfully unzipped it with 7-zip.

-2. Download and install the CP210x driver (Use [a VCP Driver Kit] (http://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx)).
+2. Download and install the CP210x driver (Use a VCP Driver Kit from [here] (http://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx)).
    Note that the HexBright charges via USB without the driver, but the driver is necessary for Arduino to upload the code to the light.